enbnt/enbnt.github.io/content/about/index.md

 #### Natural Language Classifier Service

-The Natural Language Classifier service was IBM Watson's first attempt to break up the monolothic Q&A (Jeopardy!) pipeline into distributed services made available via the Watson Developer Cloud based offerings.
+The Natural Language Classifier service was IBM Watson's first attempt to break up the monolithic Q&A (Jeopardy!) pipeline into distributed services made available via the Watson Developer Cloud based offerings.
 I helped to optimize the Convolutional Neural Network's algorithmic execution (> 2x speed up) and in memory data structures (700% memory reduction) by creating a more efficient Linear Algebra/ML library.

 There was an aggressive timeline and tremendous team effort, as the service went from inception to Public Beta in 3 months and was GA within 6 months of inception.
-I contributed by providing presentations and social dissemination of best practices using Behavior Driven Developemnt, Dependency Injection, and leveraging new CI build and test infrastructure.
+I contributed by providing presentations and social dissemination of best practices using Behavior Driven Development, Dependency Injection, and leveraging new CI build and test infrastructure.
 I also architected and implemented the service's public REST API layer, including logging, metrics, monitoring, authentication, PagerDuty integration, automated Integration Testing, and Performance & Accuracy